rolozanod/googlefinance-sheets/README.md

 ## LAST STEP!
 DEPLOY WITH TERRAFORM

-[Install terraform in local](https://learn.hashicorp.com/tutorials/terraform/install-cli) or run it from the GCP console where it is already available.
+[Install terraform on local](https://learn.hashicorp.com/tutorials/terraform/install-cli) or run it from the GCP console where it is already available.

 Run the terraform_setup script in the project.